 When becoming a foster carer, you will become accustomed to the special needs of the children and young people waiting for a placement.
 Over time, you may then become specialised in certain different types of fostering placement.
 For example, children with disabilities and behavioural difficulties may need homes with specialist skills, whereas other registered carers may need short-term respite breaks.
 Children being transitioned from short-term care to permanent families may need an intermediary foster home, and some carers take in babies while others have a great deal of experience with disabled children.

 The types of foster care placements can be broken down into the following list:

 Some children are placed in foster care on a long-term basis.
-This can be from a young age until they are old enough to leave care at the age of 16, 17 or 18.
-Often, short term or emergency foster placements can turn into long term foster care placements, and these can also be known as permanent foster placements.
+This can be from a young age until they are old enough to leave care at around the ages of 16-18.
+Often, short term or emergency foster placements can turn into long term foster care placements, and these are also be known as permanent foster placements.

 Remand fostering is an alternative to police custody.
 It is a specialised type of fostering aiming to remove young people from a police environment, allowing them space to think differently.
 This is where foster carers work with youth offending teams and accompany a young person back and forth from court.
 Usually, it’s not a long-term measure - and can be arranged at very short notice.

 Therapeutic fostering is a type of fostering which requires special training and education in looking after children with complex needs.
 Therapeutic foster carers then become part of a specialist therapy team.
 Therapeutic fostering placements can be long-term or short-term.
 Carers have more training and a more comprehensive toolset to deal with more challenging behaviours.